clicon/clixon-docs/cli.rst

 `clispec-cache-dir`
    Directory for generated clispecs.
 Directory is created if it does not exist.
    The cli client must have read/write access to this directory.
+   The directory is expanded, ie can be relative and include tilde.

 Rules
 ^^^^^